Question: What is the face of poverty?

 - In 2018 the poverty rate for children and adults living in couple families was eight per cent.
 But 48 per cent of children living in female lone-parent families were poor.

-From Poverty in Saskatchewan: http://uregina.ca/~gingrich/skp2018r.pdf - Low income people – especially the homeless – are more likely to be held in detention once they are arrested and charged by the police.
+Let’s Do Something About Poverty PDF. - Low income people need more social assistance- especially the homeless who are more likely to be held in detention once they are arrested and charged by the police.